 - All group activities, permits and entry fees are included.

-- NOT INCLUDED Beverages in restaurants, lunches, gratuities to your guides, personal expenses, and travel to and from the destination.
+- NOT INCLUDED Beverages in restaurants, most lunches, gratuities to your guides, personal expenses, and travel to and from the destination.

 Changes to Your Itinerary

 While everything under “What is Included” will remain the same, the actual details are subject to modifications.
 Changes that are out of our control are common – a restaurant closes or loses its awesome chef, a museum changes its visiting hours, a hotel is being remodeled, a road or trail undergoes construction.
 You are entrusting us to create an outstanding vacation for you and so it is possible we may take the liberty of making necessary changes (even at the last minute, during the guides’ scout trip) to the itinerary that will improve your overall trip experience.
 If there is any one experience that is going to make or break your trip, please discuss this with us in advance!
 We will attempt to keep our website itinerary as current as possible and communicate any major changes with you in the weeks prior to the tour.

 Interested in booking a vacation but still have questions?
 No problem!